okta/okta-auth-js/README.md

 #### `token.renew(tokenToRenew)`

+> :warning: This method requires access to [third party cookies](#third-party-cookies)

 Returns a new token if the Okta [session](https://developer.okta.com/docs/api/resources/sessions#example) is still valid.

-This method requires access to [third party cookies](#third-party-cookies).

 * `tokenToRenew` - an access token or ID token previously provided by Okta. note: this is not the raw JWT